fredlee590/SillyCipher/frontend/README.md

 To add a message to decrypt, simply
 1. Write your message to a file
-1. Encrypt it with the `sillyCipher` utility with a custom keyword
+1. Encrypt it with the `sillyCipher` utility with a custom keyword.
+Save to a file.
+1. Write a newline-separated file of questions.
+For best results, the answers to these questions should make up your keyword.
+Save this file.
-1. Save this file to the `messages` directory
+1. Navigate to the SillyCipher web app in a browser.
-1. TODO: Add the ability to customize questions per message to decrypt
+1. Upload the Questions and Message files to their corresponding elements
+1. Click the Add Quiz button
+1. Take note of the randomly assigned Quiz ID of the most recently added quiz at the bottom of the page

+You are now ready to answer its questions!

 ## Start